VR1

 Technological innovations and

-political and social forces at the beginning of the 20
+political and social forces at the beginning of the 20th century caused

 a rapid decline in the use of plants as medicine.
 The development of sulfa